Youth & Teens Orientations FAQ

 Can my child work out on the wellness floor at another association?

-No. The Youth & Teens Orientation completed at a center within the Peninsula Metropolitan association will be honored only at the centers within our association.
+No. The Youth & Teens Orientation completed at a center within the YMCA of the Virginia Peninsulas association will be honored only at the centers within our association.

 How does the wristband system work?